-I see them on TV and in the movies all the time — and hanging on the walls in airports, for that matter — and I was wondering how a defibrillator actually works?
+I see them on TV and in the movies all the time — and hanging on the walls in airports, for that matter — and I was wondering how does a defibrillator work?
 I know there’s electricity involved, but how does that help?

 You’ve all seen it on TV or in the movies — somebody goes into cardiac arrest, face down in their soup, and the hero jumps in with his magic box and the two little paddle things, zaps the poor unfortunate soul on the chest with them, and a few minutes later he’s awake and wiping soup off his face.